KRISTEN R. COLLINS

 • CV

-Seeing and Being Seen: A Liberal Democratic Theory of Spectatorship
+Seeing and Being Seen: Spectatorship and Surveillance in Liberal Democracies

 Original photograph of Nam June Paik's Electronic Superhighway: Continental U.S., Alaska, Hawaii (1995),